Bartholomew Gosnold hero 1500x390

 Bartholomew Gosnold 1 Preservation Virginia 965x540

 Bartholomew Gosnold.
-Photo: Preservation Virginia
+Photo: by kind permission of Preservation Virginia

 Bartholomew Gosnold is considered by Preservation Virginia to be the "prime mover of the colonization of Virginia".
-His legacy - Jamestown in Virginia - led him to become one of the world's most renowned travellers.
+His legacy - Jamestowne in Virginia - led him to become one of the world's most renowned travellers.

 Visitors to Bury St Edmunds can see a permanent reminder of Bartholomew Gosnold’s adventures in the Refectory garden of St Edmundsbury Cathedral, outside the Pilgrims Kitchen cafe.